redspark-io/reds-codex/codex-cli/examples/README.md

 ## Running an example

 1. **Run the helper script**:

 ```
 cd camerascii
 ./run.sh
 ```

-2. **Interact with the Codex CLI**: the CLI will open with the prompt: “*Take a look at the screenshot details and implement a webpage that uses a webcam to style the video feed accordingly…*” Confirm the commands Codex CLI requests to generate `index.html`.
+2. **Interact with the Pullse CLI**: the CLI will open with the prompt: “_Take a look at the screenshot details and implement a webpage that uses a webcam to style the video feed accordingly…_” Confirm the commands Pullse CLI requests to generate `index.html`.

-3. **Check its work**: when Codex is done, open ``runs/run_1/index.html`` in a browser.
+3. **Check its work**: when Codex is done, open `runs/run_1/index.html` in a browser.
 Your webcam feed should now be rendered as a cascade of ASCII glyphs.
 If the outcome isn't what you expect, try running it again, or adjust the task prompt.

 ## Other examples

 Besides **camerascii**, you can experiment with:

 - **build‑codex‑demo**: recreate the original 2021 Codex YouTube demo.